fastforwardlabs/mdffreport12/src/03-technical.md

 difference is estimated using the Kullback-Leibler divergence, which quantifies the distance between two distributions by measuring how much information is lost when one distribution is used to represent the other.
-Similar to autoencoders, VAEs have been applied in use cases such as unsupervised feature extraction, dimensionality reduction, image colorization, image denoising, etc. In addition, given that they use model distributions, they can be leveraged for controlled sample generation.
+Similar to autoencoders, VAEs have been applied in use-cases such as unsupervised feature extraction, dimensionality reduction, image colorization, image denoising, etc. In addition, given that they use model distributions, they can be leveraged for controlled sample generation.